deadlydog/PowerShell.tiPS/ReadMe.md

 ## 💬 Description

-`tiPS` is a PowerShell module that provides tips and tricks for using PowerShell.
+`tiPS` is a PowerShell module that provides tips and tricks for PowerShell.
+This includes learning about things like:

+- PowerShell features
+- PowerShell best practices
+- PowerShell modules
+- PowerShell communities and events

 It is meant to be a low effort way to learn new things about PowerShell, and to help you become a better PowerShell user.

 ## ❓ Why this exists